warbe-maker/VBA-Error/README.md

 In order to not confuse errors raised with `err.Raise ...` the service adds the [_vbObjectError_][7] constant to a given positive number to turn it into a negative.
 An advantage by the way: Each procedure can have it's own positive error numbers ranging from 1 to n with `err.Raise mErH.AppErr(n)`.
 The _ErrMsg_ service, when detecting a negative error number uses the _AppErr_ service to turn it back into it's original positive error number.

 ### The _BoP/EoP_ path to the error service
 The _ErrMsg_ service only displays a path to the error when an _Entry Procedure_ had been indicated.
-The path to the error is assembled when the error is passed back on from the error source back up to the _Entry Procedure_ where the error is displayed when reached.
+The path to the error is assembled when the error is passed on from the error source up to the _Entry Procedure_ where the error is displayed when reached.

 The _BoP/EoP_ services have the following syntax:<br>
 `mErH.BoP procedure-id[, arguments]`<br>